 Furthermore, as illustrated by the scatter plot in Figure 5, efficiency loss after investments is more prevalent among the companies with lower investment to total cost ratios.
-On the other hand, companies with average investment levels show more efficiency gain following their investments compared with companies with very high share of investment in total cost.
-This suggests that middle scale investments have generally been more productive than the larger and especially than the small ones.
+On the other hand, those companies with average investment levels show more efficiency gain following investments compared with companies with very high share of investment in total cost.
+This suggests that middle scale investments, typically, have been more productive than the larger and especially than the small ones.
+This can be an indication of complexity of investment and efficiency relation under benchmarking as lower capital expenditure might lead to an increase of other costs and hence; may not help with efficiency improvement.
+It also implies that small scale investments should be better scrutinized before implementation to avoid lower allowed revenue as a result of cost benchmarking.